Last updated on April 28, 2023 by Wandering our World

 Below we share with you a list of the most notable beaches in Beverly and what makes each one of them unique.

 Disclaimer: Before we dive in to the rundown of our favorite beaches in Beverly, we’d like to highlight that some beaches in this area are private or have private sections.

 We’ve marked these details in the descriptions below.
-But we encourage you to double-check as you arrive and make any necessary preparations for gaining access to them in advance.
+But we encourage you to double-check as you arrive and make any necessary preparations for gaining access to them in advance such as asking permission.

 So let’s get started!
 Below are eight awesome beaches in Beverly that are well worth visiting, including information on their facilities, parking and what makes them unique.

 The Eight Best Beaches in Beverly For A Unique & Fun Day Out!

 Dane Street is one of the most easily accessible beaches in Beverly.
 Located only 5 minutes away from Downtown Beverly, it makes for a perfect spot for a spontaneous getaway.

 It is a spacious, beautiful sandy beach and has the lush Lyons Park nearby where you can cool down in the shade of the trees.

 The vastness of this beach also allows for some exciting summer activities such as volleyball or frisbee.
 And if you don’t feel like doing any sports, there are plenty of picnic tables available for you to relax at with friends and family.

 This area is a fantastic spot for kids too as it hosts one of the biggest children’s playgrounds in the city!